enasequence/read_docs/prog_04.md

 ## Step 2: Create a submission XML file

-As with submitting a new project (see <a href="./prog_01.html">module 1</a>), a submission object is required to accompany the study XML for updating an existing project object too.
+As with submitting a new study (see <a href="./prog_01.html">module 1</a>), a submission object is required to accompany the study XML for updating an existing study object too.
 You may have this from a previous submission or update but it is also very quick to create.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>